segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 - *Iterable* and *Zendesk* autopopulate an open text field which you can modify.
 2. Add an ID strategy.
 - This is a strategy for a particular identifier which sends either the `last added`, `first added`, or `all` identifiers to your destination.
-3. Click **Save**, then finish building your Audience.
+3. Click **Save**, then finish building your audience.

 ## Limits and best practices

-- Segment recommends using ID Sync with new Audiences.
+- Segment recommends using ID Sync with new audiences.
 - ID sync configuration changes apply to new data flowing after about five minutes.
 Changes don't apply to active or running syncs.
-- ID Sync used on existing Audience destinations doesn't resync the entire audience.
+- ID Sync used on existing audience destinations doesn't resync the entire audience.
 Only new data flowing into Segment follows your ID Sync configuration.
 - Segment doesn't maintain ID Sync history, which means that any changes are irreversible.
 - You can only select a maximum of three identifiers with an `All` strategy.